 This module provides an API for network socket.
-Functions are provided to create, delete and manupilate the sockets aswell as sending and reciving data on them.
+Functions are provided to create, delete and manipulate the sockets as well as sending and receiving data on them.

 The intent is that it shall be as "close as possible" to the OS level socket interface.
-The only significant addition is that some of the functions, e.g. recv/3, has a timeout argument.
+The only significant addition is that some of the functions, e.g. recv/3, have a time-out argument.

 Some functions allow for an asynchronous call.
 This is achieved by setting the Timeout argument to nowait.
-For instance, if calling the recv/3 function with Timeout set to nowait (recv(Sock, 0, nowait)) when there is actually nothing to read, it will return with {select, SelectInfo} (SelectInfo contains the SelectRef).
+For instance, if calling the recv/3 function with Timeout set to nowait (recv(Sock, 0, nowait)) when there is actually nothing to read, it will return with {select, SelectInfo} (SelectInfo contains the SelectHandle).
 When data eventually arrives a 'select' message will be sent to the caller:

-'''

-{'$socket', socket(), select, SelectRef}
+{'\$socket', socket(), select, SelectHandle}

-'''

-The caller can now make another call to the recv function and now expect data.
+The caller can now call the recv function again and probably expect data (it is really up to the OS network protocol implementation).

-Note that all other users are locked out until the 'current user' has called the function (recv in this case).
+Note that all other users are locked out until the 'current user' has called the function (recv in this case) and its return value shows that the operation has completed.
+An operation can also be cancelled with cancel/2.